apexfarm/ApexTestKit/README.md

 | Contact 0007 | Opportunity 0004 | Decision Maker |
 | ...          | ...              | ....           |

-Here we have `order()` keyword to alter the default relationship orders for the junction sObject.
-It brings flexibility, so ATK sObject graph don't need to follow a rigid definition order to make `withJunction()` working as expected. **Note**:
+Here we have `order()` keyword to alter the defining relationship orders for the junction sObject.
+It brings flexibility, so ATK sObject graph don't need to follow a rigid defining order to make `withJunction()` working as expected.

 - `order()` must be used directly after `withJunction()` keyword.
 - All parent relationships used by the junction sObject must be listed in the `order()` keyword.